snur206/reading-notes/201/class1notes.md

 You use an <h1> over a <span> to display a top level heading because <h1> is a semantic element in HTML and <span> will make it look like a top level heading but it doesn't have no semantic value.

-The benefits of using semantic tage in HTML:
+The benefits of using semantic tag in HTML:

 - Search engines will consider its contents as important keywords to influence the page's search rankings (Search Engine Optimization).